tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

-# SCRN/PLOT your sound routine (or any other)
+# SCRN/PLOT your 6502/ASM sound routine (or any other)
-This aricle will explain a new (?) technique to poke subroutines using Applesoft (without using POKEs at ALL :D ) and actually spare several characters if you're into 2-liners.
+This aricle will explain a new (?) technique to poke ASM (machine language) subroutines using Applesoft (without using POKEs at ALL) and actually spare several characters if you're into 2-liners.

 ## Generating various sounds in 2-liners.
 Using a sound generating routine, we are going to see different techniques to interface assembly routines with Applesoft in the context of 2-liners.